abseil/abseil.github.io/about/design/mutex.md

 But all those things aside, the prime motivation for our support of `absl::Mutex`, and the reason we are offering it to the open-source community, is that we prefer our API and think it provides some crucial features.
-As well, usage of our `absl::Mutex` is easily and less error-prone than the standard offering.
+As well, usage of our `absl::Mutex` is easily understood and less error-prone than the standard offering.

 If at some point in the future it becomes easier to perform a migration from `absl::Mutex` to the standard, and the standard solves the problems we mention